 Looking down on the swimming pool and back towards Sukhumi

-Up on the rooftop of them hotel and living quarters for the athletes
+On the rooftop of the hotel and living quarters for the athletes

 Once up high, the view of the Black Sea and back across to Sukhumi was magnificent and we noticed a handful of people down on the stony beach, either having a BBQ or frolicking in the water.
 As with the interior, there wasn’t much left on the rooftop either, although the emblem of the Olympic base was still intact on the building’s corkscrew offshoot.

 Attached to the hotel was a large restaurant, which went through to, what looked like, a cinema and eventually the swimming pool.
 The latter was in a particularly bad state: the diving platforms had long-since rusted and the pool itself was full of stagnant water.
 The building echoed with the sound of croaking frogs and, as we made our way back to the car, a couple of cows passed us, presumably on their way to a better patch of grass for grazing.